biagiocornacchia/bloom-filters-in-mapreduce/README.md

 ## Some requirements
 In the Hadoop implementation, we had to use the following classes:
-- `org.apache.hadoop.mapreduce.lib.input.NLineInputFormat`: splits N lines of input as one split;
+- `org.apache.hadoop.mapreduce.lib.input.NLineInputFormat`: splits N lines of input as one split
-- `org.apache.hadoop.util.hash.Hash.MURMUR_HASH`: the hash function family to use.
+- `org.apache.hadoop.util.hash.Hash.MURMUR_HASH`: the hash function family to use

 In the Spark implementation, we had to use/implement analogous classes.